DessimozLab/pyham/docs/index.rst

 ..
-HAM documentation master file, created by sphinx-quickstart on Mon Dec 12 17:29:31 2016.
+Ham documentation master file, created by sphinx-quickstart on Mon Dec 12 17:29:31 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to **HAM**'s documentation !
+Welcome to **pyham**'s documentation !
 ====================================

-.. note:: Documentation for HAM version |release|.
+.. note:: Documentation for pyham version |release|.

-HAM (“HOG Analysis Method”) is a python3 library to handle orthoXML containings Hierarchical Orthologous Groups (HOGs).
+pyham (HAM for “HOG Analysis Method”) is a python library to handle orthoXML containings Hierarchical Orthologous Groups (HOGs).
 The motivation of HAM is to create an easy python interface to investigate on HOGs and evolutionary information that can be induced from them.
 HAM provide graphical tools to visualize evolution history of single gene family or comparative genomic setup.

-**We highly recommend to read the** :ref:`Basics of HAM <basics>` **before starting using HAM !!**
+**We highly recommend to read the** :ref:`Basics of pyham <basics>` **before starting using pyham !!**